omarwastaken/IVA/README.md

 ##  Contact

-If you have any questions or suggestions, feel free to reach out by leaving an Issue.
+If you have any questions or suggestions, feel free to reach out by leaving an Issue or through Discussions.